 The Risk Management Policy (this Policy) will define the principles which support the Risk Management Tables and the Risk Assurance Register.
-The Policy will be reviewed and approved by the Board periodically, in accordance with the policy monitoring and review.
+The Policy will be reviewed and approved by Management Committee periodically, in accordance with the policy monitoring and review.